 DHFL’s future is based on its capability to get funding from bankers and a resolution plan had been submitted for the same to help restructure the liabilities.
 The lenders need to do proper audit and due diligence to assess the quality of the assets before deciding on the resolution plan.

-Chaturvedi & Shah LLP, Deloitte Haskins & Sells LLP- the auditors of DHFL had put out several disclaimers that had significant impact on the financial statements of the company for the year ended March 2019.
-Deloitte Haskins & Sells resigned as the auditor of DHFL citing the reason as continued failure on the part of the company in providing justified explanation or details about certain unsecured borrowings to them.
+Chaturvedi & Shah LLP, Deloitte Haskins & Sells LLP- the auditors of DHFL had put out several disclaimers that had a significant impact on the financial statements of the company for the year ended March 2019.
+Deloitte Haskins & Sells resigned as the auditor of DHFL citing the reason as a continued failure on the part of the company in providing a justified explanation or details about certain unsecured borrowings to them.

 With a loss of Rs.
 2,224 crores in the last quarter of FY 2018-19, it became imperative for DHFL to get fresh equity investments between Rs.
 2500 crores to Rs.
 3000 crores to sustain lending operations.
 Once, the company gets this fresh funding, there is hope for it to bounce back in the market.